pkout/yahoo_finance_api2/README.md

-# yahoo-finance-api
+# Yahoo Finance API

-API to interact with Yahoo Finance
+Minimal API to interact with Yahoo Finance.